Celle: Modern period

 In 1842 the Cambridge Dragoons Barracks (Cambridge-Dragoner-Kaserne) for the homonymous regiment named after the Hanoveran Viceroy Duke Prince Adolphus, Duke of Cambridge, was built in Celle.
 After being extended in 1913 and partially rebuilt after a fire in 1936, it was renamed Goodwood Barracks in 1945 and from 1976 to 1996 was the headquarters of Panzerbrigade 33 in the German armed forces, the Bundeswehr.
 In 1989 it was renamed again to Cambridge-Dragoner-Kaserne.
 Since 1996 the area has mainly been used to house one of the largest youth centres in Lower Saxony.

 From 1869 to 1872 an infantry barracks was built for the 77th Infantry Regiment which also gave the main street (running the length of the front of the barracks) its name of 77er Strasse.
 In 1938 it was renamed the Heidekaserne ("Heath Barracks").
-After the Second World War the barracks was used by British troops until 1993 during which time 94 Locating Regiment Royal Artillery held residency for over 25 years, followed briefly by 14 Signal Regiment, who relocated from Scheuen until the barracks were handed back to the local authorities.
+After the Second World War the barracks was used by British troops until 1993 during which time 94 Locating Regiment Royal Artillery held residency for over 25 years, followed briefly by 14 Signal Regiment, which relocated from Scheuen until the barracks were handed back to the local authorities.
 Today the New Town Hall (Neue Rathaus) and Celle Council Offices are housed in the restored brick building.
 Residential buildings and a town park have been established on the rest of the terrain.

-In 1892 − with the help of numerous citizens' donations − the present-day Bomann Museum with its important folkloric and town history collections was founded.
-In 1913 the 74 metre high clock tower was built on the town church, its clockwork underwent a major restoration in 2008.
+In 1892 − with the help of numerous citizens' donations − the present-day Bomann Museum with its important folklore and town-history collections was founded.
+In 1913 the 74 metre high clock tower was built on the town church and its clockwork underwent a major restoration in 2008.
 In the 1920s the silk mill was built.
 It was merged in 1932 with the one in Peine to become the Seidenwerk Spinnhütte AG.
-This concern expanded itself during the Nazi era into an armaments centre under the name of "Seidenwerk Spinnhütte AG".
-A subsidiary founded in 1936, the "Mitteldeutsche Spinnhütte AG", which led war preparations through its branches in the central German towns of Apolda, Plauen, Osterode, Pirna and Wanfried.
-Its only product was parachute silk that was needed for the paratroopers of the Wehrmacht.
+This concern expanded during the Nazi era into an armaments centre under the name of Seidenwerk Spinnhütte AG.
+A subsidiary founded in 1936, the Mitteldeutsche Spinnhütte AG, led war preparations through its branches in the central German towns of Apolda, Plauen, Osterode, Pirna and Wanfried.
+Its only product was the parachute silk needed for the paratroopers of the Wehrmacht.

+During World War I, Germany operated two prisoner-of-war camps in Celle, and among its prisoners were British, Polish, Romanian, French, Belgian and Russian POWs and civilians.
+In 1916–1917, the Germans operated a special sub-sector for Polish POWs at one of the camps, with the aim of subjecting them to propaganda and conscripting them into a planned German-controlled Polish army to fight against Russia.

-In September 1929 Rudolph Karstadt opened a Karstadt department store in Celle town centre, the façade of which was identical with that of the Karstadt store on Berlin's Hermannplatz.
-The Celle branch was demolished in the 1960s and replaced by a controversial new building, whose aluminium braced facade was meant to represent Celle's timber-framed houses.
+In September 1929 Rudolph Karstadt opened a Karstadt department store in Celle town centre, the façade of which was identical to that of the Karstadt store on Berlin's Hermannplatz.
+The Celle branch was demolished in the 1960s and replaced by a controversial new building, the aluminium-braced facade of which was meant to represent Celle's timber-framed houses.